 - It’s also assumed that very happy people shelter themselves from negative information, like the news.

-- And finally, there’s the assumption that very happy people don’t think carefully or investigate what’s around them, so it leaves them vulnerable to exploitation or distributive negotiations.
+- And finally, there’s the assumption that very happy people don’t think carefully or investigate what’s around them, leaving them vulnerable to exploitation or distributive negotiations.

 But unlike Buddy whose ignorance is bliss, for happy people, it’s as the study’s title suggests — bliss is ignorance.